Home » Blog - All About Pets » Blog Posts - Pet Behaviour, Health & Safety » Summer Safety Rules Every Pet Parent Should Know

 Recent Blog:

 Over the last year, 8.4% of our total claims in NZ for dogs have been related to accidental ingestion.
-For cats that figure is 3.5%.
+For cats, that figure is 3.5%.

 This is when a pet eats a foreign object that causes health risks.
-For example, it’s either toxic, it chokes them or lodges in their airway, or it’s unable to be digested so needs to be surgically removed.
+For example, it’s either toxic, it chokes them or lodges in their airway, or it’s unable to be digested and needs to be surgically removed.

 Your dog or cat gobbling up a bird is one thing, but holiday destinations pose a few other risks.
-For instance, poisonous animals including sea snakes, blue bottles, sea slugs, and jellyfish.
+For instance, poisonous animals include sea snakes, blue bottles, sea slugs, and jellyfish.
 Even sand can cause problems if your overeager doggo munches down too much.

 If you suspect they’ve swallowed something already and they’re showing signs of poisoning or choking, get them to the closest vet as quick as you can.